sulfuror/rescript-sh/README.md

-## About `restic.sh`
+## About `rescript.sh`
 This script was created for the sole purpose of using [Restic](https://restic.net/) (deduplication backup program).

 ## This `script` was made to run the following commands automatically:
-1. unlock (when repo is locked)
-2. backup
+1. backup
-3. snapshots
+2. snapshots
-4. check
+3. check
-5. forget
+4. forget
-6. prune
+5. prune
-7. stats
+6. stats

 Also, it'll give you a nice output additional of the restic output with the date it started, date ended, where are you backing up, excluded files,